amjltc295/Psychoinformatics-and-Neuroinformatics-Final-Project/README.md

-#2017 Psychoinformatics and Neuroinformatics Final Project
+# 2017 Psychoinformatics and Neuroinformatics Final Project

 2017 Psychoinformatics and Neuroinformatics Final Project

+Discriminative words reseach for PTT and DCard.

 #The following parts should be edited later